ue22-p20/web-intro/notebooks/22-css-media-rules.md

 ## practice
 <!-- #endregion -->

-1. write an HTML document and related CSS style so that the overall layou looks as follows;
+1. write an HTML document and related CSS style so that the overall layout looks as follows;
 1. check out how our example displays on narrow devices (width < 512)
    implement that behaviour as well (note that the order of sections is changed in narrow mode)